 Create a Visual Anchor –

 If you search online at drool worthy bathrooms they all have one thing in common, a visual anchor.
 You can achieve this a number of different ways, the most common for bathrooms is in tile choice, interesting bathroom vanity, or wall treatments like wallpaper or wall tile.
 In this space my visual anchor was the shiplap done in the same pretty grey-green as the vanity.
 Adding the shiplap only above the vanity gave it more weight and added interest to the otherwise builder grade bathroom vanity cabinet I was working with.
+If you are shopping for a vanity that is also space-saving you might want to look at what companies like Unique Vanities can do for you.

 Add Contrast –